francis-pang/expense-tally/README.md

 [![Sonarcloud Status](https://sonarcloud.io/api/project_badges/measure?project=boyshawn_expense-tally&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=boyshawn_expense-tally)

 # Overview #
-This application will aim to reconcile the past transaction history against my expense tracker application
+This application will aim to reconcilate the past transaction history against my expense tracker application
+>>>>>>> Add a docker container to run a local instance of MySQL database server for local development

 The command line version of the application needs to be provided 2 information before it is able to execute.
 They are: